-Since 2003, The Mango Tree has worked to enable children and young people from remote parts of Kenya, Tanzania, Malawi and Uganda to access education, training and employment opportunities.
+For 20 years now, The Mango Tree has been working to enable children and young people from remote parts of Kenya, Tanzania, Malawi and Uganda to access education, training and employment opportunities.
 We give children, young people and their care-givers a voice, adopting an empowerment approach that builds on local skills, resources and knowledge.
 We have helped to build African-led organisations by encouraging autonomy and independence for the future, in an approach that is underpinned by our core values: